openSUSE/obs-scm-bridge/README.md

  * projectmode=1 is switching project mode on.
 The bridge will just prepare package meta files for each subdirectory.

- * onlybuild=<DIRECTORY> can be used to specify to only export defined packages without modifing the git source.
+ * onlybuild=DIRECTORY   can be used to specify to only export defined packages without modifing the git source.
 The parameter can be used multiple times to collect multiple.